huyhoangle86/find_cheapest_operator/README.md

 Introduction
 ------------
 Welcome to the document of the **Routing of telephone calls**.
-This document aims to provide a detailed understanding of the code design, key components, algorithm.
+This document aims to provide a detailed understanding of the code design, key components, data structure.

 Application Purpose
 --------------------